Mercedes-Benz GLA Review 2023 | Top Gear

 What is it?

-VW Group isn’t the only one spinning a million and one cars off a single platform.
-In the last couple of years Mercedes has derived no fewer than SEVEN different cars from the latest A-Class’ underpinnings, all of which use a common suite of engines and technologies and, therefore, look and feel much the same.
+In the past couple of years Mercedes has derived no fewer than SEVEN different cars from the latest A-Class’ underpinnings, all of which use a common suite of engines and technologies and, therefore, look and feel much the same.
 Seriously, you just pick the one that fits.

 Advertisement - Page continues below

-Looks exactly how you’d expect a crossover’d A-Class to look, doesn’t it.
-Bit taller, bit wider, with a pinch more ground clearance and some black plastic trim around the sills and wheel arches to make it look at least semi-rugged.
+You’re not wrong: bit taller, bit wider, with a pinch more ground clearance and some black plastic trim around the sills and wheel arches to make it look at least semi-rugged.
 Textbook stuff.

 Advertisement - Page continues below